-The Agrivalue Processing Business Incubator (APBI) is a multi-tenant facility.
-It provides the infrastructure and services to support the establishment and growth of new companies and new business ventures in Alberta.
-The APBI meets federal food-regulation requirements, enabling resident companies to market their products nationally and internationally.
+The Agrivalue Processing Business Incubator (APBI) is a multi-tenant facility that provides infrastructure and services to support the establishment and growth of food processing business ventures in Alberta.
+The APBI meets federal food-regulation requirements, enabling tenant companies to market their products nationally and internationally.

 The purpose of the APBI facility is to:

 - assist with the startup of new food businesses

 - provide a centre of excellence for agrivalue venture growth

 - attract product and process development initiatives of established food industry companies to Alberta

 Increasing Alberta’s value-added processing capacity through expansion of the APBI provides Alberta industry with additional processing infrastructure to support growth.
 After 5 years of investigation and design work, construction of the 2,300 m2 expansion began in late winter 2021.
 The project is expected to be completed in spring 2023.
 Applications are being accepted.

 Facilities and programs at APBI help food business ventures to manage the transition from new product development through: